 These, and a host of other less conventional opportunities, are described more fully at our careers page.
-However, in the past 10 years, a survey of our 160 graduates shows the following breakdown of careers:
+However, in the past 10 years (2012-2022), a survey of our 203 graduates in Geology and Environmental Geoscience shows the following breakdown of careers:

 For location, of the 160 graduates in the past 10 years for which we have information: